MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L01/Lab01_Design_Solution.md

 > <img src="../L01/media/image6.png" style="width:6.02368in;height:2.3715in"
 > alt="select the data and choose next" />

-11. Click **Save and analyze**.
+11. Click **Next**.

 > <img src="../L01/media/image7.png" style="width:5.67645in;height:2.49194in"
-> alt="select save and analyze" />
+> alt="Click Next" />

+12.

-12. Wait for the analyzing to complete.
+13. Wait for the analyzing to complete.

-13. Do not navigate away from this page.
+14. Do not navigate away from this page.

 ## Task 2: Review analytics